pacemaker82/Compact-Power-Card/README.md

 <img width="478" height="198" alt="Screenshot 2025-12-11 at 09 00 40" src="https://github.com/user-attachments/assets/c25e187b-ed8a-4973-aa86-eb7f367f29c3" />

-Inspired by the excellent [power flow card plus](https://github.com/flixlix/power-flow-card-plus) - A compact power card for Home Assistant that supports a tighter user experience, and 8 sources of power from the home in a single card.
+Inspired by the excellent [power flow card plus](https://github.com/flixlix/power-flow-card-plus) - A compact power card for Home Assistant that supports a tighter user experience, and 8 power devices/feeds from the home in a single card.
 In addition, the card can show 6 entity labels for whatever you want, colour and configure them how you need.

 ## Functionality

-- Up to 8 power measurement entities for the home that help calculate the rest of home usage
+- Up to 8 device power entities for the home that can help calculate the rest of home usage
 - Up to 6 additional state labels to show related info, like battery %, grid voltage, PV energy or whatever you want.
 - Thresholds can be set on entities to fade out / hide the entity below the threshold.
 - Home power is calculated by default based on the grid/power/battery.
 Alternatively, use a home power sensor.